juliatok/WebDev_Project/README.md

     - User profiles, including ensuring users can only modify their own blog posts and viewing their own posts in the profile.

     - Implemented real-time updates to the app, including 'myprofile' section.

-    - Main page feed organization to show the newest post at the top.

     - Enhancing the ability to view the blog post author's profile, including all their blogposts.